Demo

 Link

 The link feature lets you insert hyperlinks into your content and provides a UI to create and edit them.
-Thanks to the autolink plugin, typed or pasted URLs and email addresses automatically turn into working links.
+Thanks to the autolink plugin, typed or pasted URLs and email addresses automatically become working links.

 # Demo